anitawoodruff/inline-notification-replies/README.md

 - **This can be mitigated by clear attribution** - all major implementations already do this, and a note will be added to the spec to make it clear that notifications should be clearly attributed to the origin of the service worker or document which showed them.

-There's two other factors which help here:
+This attribution can be considered reliable since notifications may only be shown by secure origins.

-- **requires a permission** - A spoof site would first need to gain notification permission from the user before it could show a notification abusing this feature.
+- A further mitigation is that showing notifications **requires a permission** - a spoof site would first need to gain notification permission from the user before it could show a notification abusing this feature.

-- **notifications are https-only** - Notifications can only be sent from secure origins.

 ## Appendix: alternatives considered